Nodivex from TraitSpan

 • Keep the on-sale experience stable and fair under extreme traffic.

-• Prevent oversell and ensure purchase outcomes are trustworthy.
+• Prevent oversell and keep purchase outcomes trustworthy.

 • Avoid retry storms and dependency collapse during brownouts.

-• Drain backlog safely after recovery without re-triggering failures.
+• Drain the backlog after recovery without re-triggering failures.

 Learning outcomes